anon-blue/anon.blue/README.txt

- off. right. continued mumbling. no detectable accent. unable to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painfu
+ off. right. continued mumbling. no detectable accent. unable to ascertain locat ion based on call. meeting in 2 minutes means water fetching is probably an appr priate measure. leave the screen unolocked. figure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes to the american way. yes i know i can hear him and he is crezy. i don't even un derstand himn or what's happening.